SingtoKung/Google-IT-Automation/README.md

 - Use the Python requests module to upload content to a running Web service
 - Understand basic operations for Python requests like GET and POST methods

 **Module 3: Automatically Generate a PDF and send it by Email**\
 Write a Python Script to:
 - Write a script that summarizes and processes sales data into different categories
 - Generate a PDF using Python
 - Automatically send a PDF by email

+**Module 4: Automate updating catalog information**\
+Write a Python Script to:
+- Write a script that summarizes and processes sales data into different categories
+- Generate a PDF using Python
+- Automatically send a PDF by email
+- Write a script to check the health status of the system